At Snowdome, we are committed to raising funds for blood cancer research.

 When Rob Tandy received his father’s news, just four weeks after the birth of his own son, he was determined to do what he could to ensure that his children would have the opportunity to create precious memories with their grandfather.
 The idea of what was to become the Snowdome Foundation, was planted.

-Within a matter of months, Rob engaged Professor Miles Prince AM, a leading Australian haematologist, determined to help Australian blood cancer patients access life-changing treatments sooner.
+Within a matter of months, Rob approached Professor Miles Prince AM, a leading Australian haematologist, determined to help Australian blood cancer patients access life-changing treatments sooner.

 Miles in turn met Grant Rutherford, an internationally recognised advertising creative who just lost his precious Chloe to leukaemia in 2009, the same year as John’s diagnosis.
 Chloe was just nine years of age.